- Any kind of injury or trauma to the eyes should be taken seriously.

 - Do not wash the eye or lid.

-- If there is an object embedded in the eye, do NOT remove.
-You may do further damage.
+- If there is an object embedded in your eye, do NOT remove it.
+Doing so can cause further damage.

-- Cover the eye with an eye shield, or if not available, the bottom half of a paper cup.
-Tape the shield gently over eye to secure on the face.
+- Cover the eye with an eye shield.
+If you don’t have one available, place the bottom half of a paper cup over your eye and tape over it gently to secure it to your face.

 - Seek prompt medical attention.